-- AKOSH will strive to maintain adequate and accurate inspection/investigation case files - Problems with files will be corrected and staff will be trained to avoid future issues
+- AKOSH will strive to maintain adequate and accurate inspection/investigation case files, - Problems with files will be corrected and staff will be trained to avoid future issues - Regular audits will be completed by CSHOs, supervisors and administrative support before reports and citations are sent and/or issued to the employers and before case files are closed to ensure all the appropriate documentations are according to appropriate directives and regulations, and case files are organized and properly maintained.

-Annual reviews conducted by federal OSHA are acceptable and problems are addressed in a reasonable time and manner
+Annual reviews conducted by federal OSHA are acceptable and problems are addressed in a reasonable time and manner.